thedoggybrad/urlshortener/README.md

 A simple PHP based URL Shortener.

 ## Implementation
-This source code was the base for the x10URL™ URL Shortener software that is distributed by x10 URL Shortening Services.<br>
+This source code was the base for the x10 URL™ URL Shortener software that is distributed by x10 URL Shortening Services.<br>
-You can try x10URL™ URL Shortener software on [https://url.x10.bz](https://url.x10.bz).
+You can try x10 URL™ URL Shortener software on [https://url.x10.bz](https://url.x10.bz).

 ## Features
 ✓Lightweight<br>